austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Applied to 12 jobs, fixed jobsortio, made minor changes to portfolio

 **Thoughts**: I need to set goals for January and stick to it.
 After refactoring jobsort, I'm not sure that I want/need to refactor my other projects as well.
 I think I should first apply to > 40 jobs, and then wait to see if I get any calls.
 That will help guide me towards my next move.

+### Day 226: January 9, 2018

+**Today's Progress**: Applied to a couple more jobs, made changes to resume requested by reddit

+**Thoughts**: 2 redditors made some resume suggestions.
+One of the recommendations was a really good idea and something I hadn't thought about: separating my languages from technologies.
+They also wanted me to get rid of my full stack engineer title because they thought it would be limiting.

+### Day 227: January 10, 2018

+**Today's Progress**: Worked on cleaning up backend of jobsort, started reading about testing, attended wafflejs, was accepted to Udacity Grow with Google Challenge Scholarship

+**Thoughts**: I found out that 100,000 people applied and 50,000 people were accepted to the scholarship, so not actually that exciting.
+Oh well.
+I need to work harder and learn more.